alshdavid/BorrowScript/README.md

 This results in producing a binary that does not need a garbage collector and a ships a negligible runtime.

-Example:

-Here we have three functions declared
+For example; we have three functions declared:
 ```javascript
 // Asks for read only access to a string
 const readLog = (read value: string) => console.log(read value)